Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Implementation Details

 \subsection{Training Protocol}

-We train the canonical \ours{} edge estimator with AdamW, base learning rate $1\times 10^{-4}$, weight decay $0.01$, and a cosine schedule with 5000 linear warm-up steps.
-Batches contain $256$ synthetic copula edges streamed on the fly from the generator described in Appendix~\ref{app:training_data}; each batch samples a fresh histogram-target pair.
-We train for $2.4\times 10^{5}$ optimizer steps, which corresponds to approximately $6.1\times 10^{7}$ synthetic edge examples.
-Mixed-precision (bfloat16) is enabled for the U-Net forward/backward pass; the IPFP projection inside the loss is kept in float32 for numerical stability.
+We train the canonical \ours{} edge estimator with AdamW, base learning rate $8\times 10^{-5}$, weight decay $0.01$, and a cosine schedule with 5000 linear warm-up steps over a total schedule of $2.4\times 10^{5}$ optimizer steps; the deployed checkpoint is the one saved at \emph{step 190{,}000} of this schedule, selected on a held-out copula validation suite.
+Batches contain $32$ synthetic copula edges streamed on the fly from the generator described in Appendix~\ref{app:training_data}; each batch samples a fresh histogram-target pair, so the deployed checkpoint sees roughly $6.1\times 10^{6}$ synthetic edge examples.
+Mixed-precision (bfloat16) is enabled for the U-Net forward/backward pass; the IPFP projection inside the loss is kept in float32 for numerical stability and uses $30$ iterations during training.
 Gradient norms are clipped at $1.0$.
 During training we corrupt the input histogram with a scheduled noise level $\alpha \sim \mathrm{Uniform}(0, 0.65)$ (uniform-mix default); the corrupted input is passed to the network while the loss is evaluated against the clean target density.
-The loss weights are $\lambda_{\mathrm{ISE}} = 0.1$, $\lambda_{\text{tail}} = 0.5$, kept fixed across all experiments.
+The loss weights are $\lambda_{\text{ISE}} = 0$, $\lambda_{\text{tail}} = 0.2$, and $\lambda_{\text{marg}} = 0.02$, kept fixed across all main experiments.